cwi-dis/TVCG2025-TaskFree_PointCloudEyeTracking/README.md

 Code clean up is still under way.
 If you want to replicate this study, please refer to our previous work: [Task-Dependent PointCloud EyeTracking](https://github.com/cwi-dis/ISMAR_PointCloud_EyeTracking).

-The raw data of the gaze and visual saliency map will be updataed before IEEE VR 2025.
+The raw data of the gaze and visual saliency map will be updataed progressively.